fhwrdh/duly/README.md

 # install globally
 npm i -g

-# should be available imediately and from
-# anywhere on the file system
+# should be available immediately and from anywhere on the file system
 duly
 ```